 If your infant developed the subtype of cerebral palsy known subdural hematoma cerebral palsy, you may be able to hold the doctor or other medical professional liable for your damages.
-A lawyer can help.
+Cerebral palsy lawyer can help.
 Call the Birth Injury Lawyers Group to connect with a birth injury lawyer in your state: 1-800-222-9529.

 For a free legal consultation with Subdural Hematoma Cerebral Palsy lawyer, call 1-800-222-9529